GMC Savana Insurance Rates

 | Wyoming | $1,028 | -$126 | -10.9% |

-Choosing high deductibles could save up to $360 a year, while buying higher liability limits will increase rates.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $414 extra every year.
+Choosing higher comprehensive and collision insurance deductibles can reduce rates by up to $360 each year, while buying higher liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $414 more per year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you could be paying at least $1,400 to $1,900 in extra premium per year, depending on your age.
-A high-risk auto insurance policy can cost around 42% to 135% more than average.
+If you like to drive fast or tend to cause accidents, you could be paying $1,400 to $1,900 extra per year, depending on your age.
+A high-risk auto insurance policy is expensive and can cost anywhere from 42% to 135% more than the average policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year